Bentley Library Coronavirus Updates & Remote Resources

 Books are great places to find primary source material.
-Look in the appendices & exhibits of books on your topic to view excerpts of diaries, interviews, facsimiles and more.
+Look in the appendices & exhibits in books on your topic to view excerpts of diaries, interviews, facsimiles and more.

 Below are examples of book search queries that you can input into the Bentley Library's Catalog.
 Change your search query to reflect the specific drug trade you are researching: